 China, Australia, England, France, Indonesia, Japan, Spain, Sweden and Thailand are just a few of the destinations where Marietta students have studied abroad.
 Faculty also organize special excursions to exotic locations like Brazil, London, Belize, Costa Rica, and Guatemala.

-Ninety-five percent of our students — from 32 states and 10 countries — live on campus in a range of housing options-traditional residence halls, new apartment-style residence halls, fraternities and sororities.
+As a residential campus, seventy-five percent of our students — from 32 states and 10 countries — live on campus in a range of housing options-traditional residence halls, suite-style and apartment-style residence halls, fraternities and sororities.

 We have 22 varsity teams that compete in the Ohio Athletic Conference — the toughest NCAA Division III league in the nation.